CP1404/Practicals/prac_01/README.md

 | 2000             | 300             |
 | 1000 (edge case) | 150             |

+_Please only do the following loop modification when the above part is finished and working._

-Now (only when the above part is finished), add a loop to this, so it repeatedly asks for the user's sales and prints the bonus **until** they enter a negative number.
+Now **add a loop to this**,
+so it repeatedly asks for the user's sales and prints the bonus **until** they enter a negative number.
 Be careful with the boundary.